- Search The Registry

 His style debates any opinion that the blues is simply too depressing to embrace; a heady dose of Roosevelt Sykes.
 If he doesn't change their minds, nothing will.
 His romping boogies and entertaining risqué lyrics included Dirty Mother for You, Ice Cream Freezer, and Peeping Tom.
 They characterize his monumental contributions to the blues idiom; he was also responsible for the influential pieces 44 Blues, Driving Wheel, and Night Time Is the Right Time.
 In 1951, Sykes joined Chicago's United Records, cutting more fine sides over the next couple of years.

-A pair of 1955 dates for Imperial included a rollicking version of "Sweet Home Chicago" that presaged all the covers that would surface later on.
+A pair of 1955 dates for Imperial included a rollicking version of "Sweet Home Chicago" that presaged all the covers that would surface later.
 A number of albums for Bluesville, Folkways, Crown, and Delmark sold well during the 1960s, while European tours took up quite a bit of his time.
-Roosevelt Sykes settled in New Orleans in the late 1960s, remaining a local treasure and chasing away the blues with his round, cigar-chomping, piano playin’ self until he died on July 17, 1983.
+Roosevelt Sykes settled in New Orleans in the late 1960s, remaining a local treasure and chasing away the blues with his round, cigar-chomping, piano-playin’ self until he died on July 17, 1983.

 Nothing But the Blues The Music and the Musicians